johnfedoruk/bangular/aio/content/guide/glossary.md

 <div class="alert is-important">

-Angular has the following types of modules:
+Bangular has the following types of modules:

 * [NgModules](guide/glossary#ngmodule).
 For details and examples, see the [NgModules](guide/ngmodules) page.